-Like other medium-sized Danish banks, Spar Nord does not own or consolidate a Mortgage Credit Institution (MCI).
-The bank originates the loans, and under two cooperation agreements, it transfers mortgage loans to Totalkredit and DLR Kredit, and provides a guarantee for a portion or all of the loan.
-Spar Nord carries no credit risk for the transferred loan to Totalkredit in the loan-to-value bracket of 0%-60%, but covers the losses for transferred mortgages in the loan-to-value bracket of 60-80%.
+Like other medium-sized Danish banks, Spar Nord does not own or consolidate an MCI.
+The bank originates the loans and, under two cooperation agreements, transfers mortgage loans to Totalkredit and DLR Kredit while providing partial or full guarantees for these loans.
+Spar Nord carries no credit risk for the transferred loan to Totalkredit in the loan-to-value bracket of 0%-60%, but covers the losses for transferred mortgages in the loan-to-value bracket of 60%-80%.
 The bank covers all losses for mortgages transferred to DLR Kredit.
 Therefore, its problem loan metrics against on-balance-sheet loans appear weaker than what they would have been if these lower-risk mortgages had been kept on the balance sheet.
-As of March 2021, Spar Nord had on-balance-sheet loans and advances of DKK46.1 billion, and had transferred mortgages and mortgage-like loans of DKK107.6 billion to MCIs (on which it earns a fee).
-Conversely, its profitability and market funding ratios are stronger for the same reason compared with Danish banks that consolidate an MCI.
+As of June 2021, Spar Nord had on-balance-sheet loans and advances of DKK46.5 billion, and had transferred mortgages and mortgage-like loans of DKK109.5 billion to MCIs (on which it earns a fee).
+Conversely, its profitability and market funding ratios are stronger than Danish banks that consolidate an MCI.

-Our assessment of Spar Nord's Asset Risk score also takes into consideration the bank's loan growth, which over the last five years has been higher than the sector average.
-The bank grew its loan book by 3% between 2013 and 2019, a period of anemic growth for the sector.
-Furthermore, the bank exhibits some moderate sector concentrations.
-As of March 2021, property loans made up 10.3% of total loans, construction and engineering 4.0%, while loans to the agriculture sector, which we consider a vulnerable segment, were 4.5% of the total, down from 10.2% in 2012.
+Our assessment of Spar Nord's Asset Risk score also takes into consideration the bank's loan growth, which has been higher than the sector average over the last five years.
+Furthermore, the bank exhibits moderate sector concentration.
+As of June 2021, real estate loans made up 10.5% of total loans; construction and engineering 4.1%; and loans to the agriculture sector, which we consider a vulnerable segment, were 4.5% of the total, down from 10.2% in 2012.

-Robust capitalization and strong leverage ratio
+Robust capitalisation and strong leverage ratio

 Our assigned a1 Capital score reflects Spar Nord's solid capital position, a relative strength in our assessment of the bank's standalone profile.
-We expect capital ratios to decrease moderately due to growth and dividends, but remain strong and well above regulatory requirements.
-Furthermore, Spar Nord currently uses the standardized approach for calculating risk weights, and this renders them less susceptible to a rise in risk exposure amounts from the macroeconomic downturn.
-If the bank successfully implements internal risk based models, it is likely that risk weighted capital ratios will improve.
+We expect capital ratios to decrease moderately because of growth and dividends, but remain strong and well above regulatory requirements.
+Furthermore, Spar Nord currently uses the standardised approach to calculate risk weights, and this renders them less susceptible to a rise in risk exposure amounts from the macroeconomic downturn.
+If the bank successfully implements internal rating-based models (IRB), it is likely that risk-weighted capital ratios will improve.

-Spar Nord's reported Common Equity Tier 1 (CET1) capital ratio stood at 15.0% as of March 2021 (December 2020: 17.2%) and its total capital ratio at 19.5% (December 2020: 21.0%).
-The decline compared to year-end 2020 was mainly driven by an increase in risk weighted assets, as a result of the acquisition of BankNordic's Danish business and increase in lending.
-Despite the decrease, these metrics are well above the bank's regulatory requirements of 9.7% solvency need as of March 2021 and 13.2% for the total capital ratio, which include both the Danish financial supervisory authority (FSA)'s Pillar 1 and Pillar 2 components, a 2.5% capital conservation buffer and a 1.0% systemically important financial institution (SIFI) requirement3, and a 0% countercyclical buffer4
+Spar Nord's reported Common Equity Tier 1 (CET1) capital ratio stood at 15.0% as of June 2021 (December 2020: 17.2%) and its total capital ratio was at 19.3% (December 2020: 21.0%).
+The decline compared with year-end 2020 was mainly driven by an increase in risk-weighted assets (RWAs), as a result of both the acquisition of BankNordik's Danish business and the increase in lending.
+Despite the increase in RWAs, the bank's capital metrics are well above its regulatory requirements of 9.6% solvency need as of June 2021 and 13.1% for the total capital ratio, which include both the Danish financial supervisory authority (FSA) Pillar 1 and Pillar 2 components, a 2.5% capital conservation buffer, a 1.0% systemically important financial institution (SIFI) requirement3, and a 0% countercyclical buffer.4

-Spar Nord resumed capital distributions in 2020, paying out 25% of 2020 profits, slightly below its dividend policy of 30%-50%.
-This follows suspended dividends in 2019, in order to comply with D-FSA recommendations.
+Spar Nord resumed capital distributions, paying out 25% of 2020 profit, slightly below its dividend policy of 30%-50%, following suspended dividends in 2019 to comply with D-FSA recommendations.

 Our assessment also takes into consideration Spar Nord's capital targets, which the bank increased because of its SIFI designation, with the bank's CET1 ratio target currently at 13.5%.
-Considering the bank's current capitalization and targets, we expect Spar Nord to maintain strong capital ratios in the next 12-18 months.
+Taking into account the bank's current capitalisation and targets, we expect Spar Nord to maintain strong capital ratios in the next 12-18 months.